dbaron/declarative-partial-updates/README.md

 1. *Empowering Native UX*: We aim to enable a powerful, declarative user experience for same-document navigations, mirroring the seamless platform integration seen in cross-document navigations.
 This functionality is intended to be usable directly, independent of larger web frameworks.
 2. *Extensibility and Compatibility*: Concurrently, the proposal should be enhanced to include ample flexibility and low-level extensibility points.
 This would ensure that current framework ecosystems and custom application logic can integrate with and leverage specific aspects of the solution, avoiding the need for a complete architectural overhaul, or choosing this as an all-or-nothing framework/solution of its own.

+As we go along with more specific design, we should make sure that we're honest with ourselves for meeting the bar of these design principles.

 ## Prior art
 ### IFrames
 IFrames are an existing web-platform mechanism for reusing content.
 However, IFrames are heavy-handed in terms of UI.
 They cannot escape their box, they are styled and scripted separately, and their layout is encapsulated from the rest of the page.